Police in South Carolina find body of missing 6-year-old Faye Swetlik

 Faye was last seen wearing a black shirt with the word "peace" on it, a flower print skirt and polka dot rain boots, according to the Cayce Department of Public Safety.

-Police had previously asked that anyone who has a video security system similar to a Ring doorbell and lives in the Churchill Heights neighborhood to contact law enforcement.
+Police previously asked that anyone who has a video security system similar to a Ring doorbell and lives in the Churchill Heights neighborhood contact law enforcement.

 Related Content

-Note: - UPDATE: Noblesville police find two missing girls in Madison County